-- You must keep track of your "policy periods." - It is reasonable to expect insurance agent to monitor the end of a policy period, but this is not a delegable responsibility. - Calendar expirations of insurance policies just like any other deadlines. - Be sure to include sufficient time to reassess your risks, needs, people, and goals.
+- You must keep track of your "policy periods." - It is reasonable to expect an insurance agent to monitor the end of a policy period, but this is not a delegable responsibility. - Calendar expirations of insurance policies just like any other deadlines. - Be sure to include sufficient time to reassess your risks, needs, people, and goals before time runs out on your policies.